tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ### 3. Instructor Do: Facilitated Discussions to FinTech Domains (10 mins)

-In this activity, the instructor will ease students into not just thinking about where FinTech has been, but more so where it is now and where it's going in the future.
+In this activity, the instructor leads students into the discussion of the current state of the FinTech industry, specifically where in the financial industry technological innovation has brought upon a positive impact.

 Ask the students the following questions: